 "If you can name somebody who's gone from a national championship coach at juco level, to Division II, to FCS, to FBS, to Group of 5 to Power 5, I don't know who's on that list," he said.

-But if it's access to the playoff that's driving Fritz, Dannen said there's an argument for staying put and waiting for the format to expand to 12 teams in the near future, finally opening up a path to Group of 5 squads.
+But if it's access to the playoff that's driving Fritz, Dannen said there's an argument for staying put and waiting for the format to expand to 12 teams in 2024, finally opening up a path to Group of 5 squads.